TAP-GGC/Code-Nator/README.md

 STARS, 17, April, 2025 and CREATE Symposium, 24, April, 2025

 ## :open_hands: Outreach
-<i>List the outreach events your team has participated in. </i>

-Example:

 1. <b>TAP Expo</b>, February 25, 2025, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
 2. <b>Class Workshops</b>, March 28 - April 4, 2025, Georgia Gwinnett College: to promote the IT field to non-IT students.